yjyddq/EOSER-ASS-RL/README.md

 ## 🚀 Consistency or InConsistency Trajectory GRPO

-The code is inside the `cj-grpo` directory.
+The code is inside the `cj-grpo` directory:

 - `cj-grpo/slurm_scripts` contains the slurm scripts we used to run the CJ-GRPO experiments
 - Example bash script for running the CJ-GRPO experiment: